ColinKennedy/ways/docs/contributing.rst

 The Asset object is a simple wrapper around a Context object.
 Nearly all of its methods are used for getting data that the user has provided.

-All classes and functions are located in the ways.resource file.
+All classes and functions are located in the :class:`ways.parsing.resource` file.

 There are a couple functions in particular that are interesting to developers.
-The first is ways.resource._get_value.
-If a user queries a part of an Asset that exists, the value is returned back.
+The first is :class:`ways.parsing.resource._get_value`.
+If a user queries a part of an Asset that exists, the value is returned.
 But if the value doesn't exist, Ways is still able to "build" the value based on surrounding information.
 For the sake of making it easier to search for, the two methods are called "Parent-Search" and "Child-Search".
-All of the functions related to those search methods are either scoped functions in ways.resource._get_value or somewhere within ways.resource.
+All of the functions related to those search methods are either scoped functions in :class:`ways.parsing.resource._get_value` or somewhere within :class:`ways.parsing.resource`.

-The other function that's very important is ways.resource._find_context_using_info.
+The other function that's very important is :class:`ways.parsing.resource._find_context_using_info`.

-Basically, if a user tries to run ways.api.get_asset without giving a context, this function will try to "find" a matching Context to use instead.
+Basically, if a user tries to run :class:`ways.api.get_asset` without giving a context, this function will try to "find" a matching Context to use instead.
 At the risk of reiterating the same information twice, read through _find_context_using_info and get_asset's docstrings to find out the common